 Partridge Boswell is the author of Some Far Country, winner of the Grolier Poetry Prize.
 His poems have recently surfaced in The Gettysburg Review, Salmagundi, The American Poetry Review, Green Mountains Review and Hayden’s Ferry Review.
 An editor and trustee of Harbor Mountain Press, Partridge is the former artistic and executive director of several performing arts organizations, and co-founder of Bookstock literary festival.
 An active proponent of poetry on the page and stage, Partridge frequently collaborates with other poets, visual artists and musicians, and is a founding member of the poetry/music group Los Lorcas Trio.
 A leader of BWW workshops on poetic craft and revision, he agrees with poet Mary Ruefle that “writing is just endless curiosity and wonder,” and enjoys exploring this inexhaustibly unmappable terrain in the company of other writers.

-Deena Frankel by day is a communicator and facilitator in the electric power industry where she energizes words, images and people to evolve Vermont’s power grid for a brighter, greener future.
+Deena Frankel (board chair) is by day communicator and facilitator in the electric power industry where she energizes words, images and people to evolve Vermont’s power grid for a brighter, greener future.
 In her other life, she is a freelance writer, editor and designer.
 She tells Moth-style stories at venues around New England, and recently appeared in the Boston Women in Comedy Festival.
 Deena is the co-producer of Storytelling VT, a monthly event in Burlington, and leads the Burlington Writers Workshop oral storytelling workshops.
 She has served as an assistant editor for Mud Season Review, nonfiction editor for the Best of the Burlington Writers Workshop 2015, and designer for the past three volumes of Best of.